Chapter 1:

 “Hey, Vernon!
 Nicolaus and I are going to search over here, okay?”
 Katie called out to Vernon who gave an ‘OK’ signal.
 “Come on, Spike.”

-Branches snapped beneath Katie and Nicolaus’s sneakers as they wandered through the nearby wooded area, aimlessly searching for anything that seemed out of the norm.
+“Alright.”
+Branches snapped between dirt and sneakers as Katie and Nicolaus’s wandered through the nearby wooded area.
+Aimlessly searching for anything that seemed out of the norm, only stillness held over the forest.
+“I’ve got no idea what to even look for.”

 “Me neither.
 Spike, I’ve got a question.
-What’s up with you and Vernon?
+What’s with you and Vernon?
 I get that you’re not really friendly, but don’t you think you’re being a bit much?”

 “You’re probably right; it’s his draining personality that gets to me.”

 “True.
-Thing is…you are kind of a downer too though…oh no, I mean -”
+Thing is…you are kind of a downer too though…oh no, I mean–”

 “I know.
 My mother used to tell me that too.
 I guess I’m letting past experiences with that kind of person sway my opinion of Vernon.
 But seriously, you really don’t pull your punches.”

-“It’s completely by mistake, I promise.”
+“It’s completely by mistake, I promise!”

 “Carl Lincoln?
 You guys were close?”